How To Mince Your Words With Mincemeat And Minced Meat

 But if you do a Google image search for mincemeat, you will often find images similar to the one above.

-That means that a lot of people think that the two words are interchangeable.
+That means that many people think the two words are interchangeable.

 But it is also a mistake many writers can make if they are not on the ball.